Parity-dependent State Engineering and Tomography in the ultrastrong coupling regime: Real-time dynamics and spectroscopic protocol

 where we fixed $\omega_\alpha> \omega_\beta $.
 Such a Hamiltonian induces coherent excitation transfer between the ancilla qubit and the polariton system.
 Notice that the matrix element $k_{ij}$ is non-vanishing only for transitions that link states of opposite parity in the polaritonic system.
 To check the validity of our analytical treatment, we simulate the real-time dynamics of the full model.
 We take into account decoherence effects by means of second-order time-convolutionless projection operator method~\cite{OpenQBook}, which correctly describes the dissipative dynamics in the USC regime.
 In this simulation we have considered zero-temperature thermal baths and noises acting on the $\hat{X}$ quadrature and transversal noise ($\sigma_x$) for both two-level systems.
-Figure~\ref{spectroscopy} shows an example of Rabi oscillations (blue continuous line) between the states $\ket{e}\ket{\psi_0}$ and $\ket{g}\ket{\psi_1}$, where we denoted with $\ket{g}$($\ket{e}$) the ground(excited) state of the ancillary qubit.
+Realistic parameters for superconducting circuits have been considered.
+Fig.~\ref{spectroscopy}(c) shows an example of Rabi oscillations (green continuous line) between the states $\ket{e}\ket{\psi_0}$ and $\ket{g}\ket{\psi_1}$, where we denoted with $\ket{g}$($\ket{e}$) the ground(excited) state of the ancillary qubit.